jennings/DotNetDataAccess/README.md

 the methods are straightforward to implement.
 The Repository object isn't testable, but it isn't meant to be.
 It's just an object that proxies requests onto `DbSet`s, there's not much there to test.

+If your data access layer is in the same assembly as the service layer, then this pattern doesn't have much benefit over the EFContext pattern for most cases.
+The `IRepository<T>` is slightly easier to mock/fake than `IDbSet<T>`, but that's all.
+If your data access layer is separated into its own assembly, then this pattern makes it clear how to access the data, doesn't require extra assembly references, and gives the caller an `IQueryable` interface to the data.